agni-datta/csLaTeX/Macros/csthm/README.md

 ## Customization

 The package allows users to customize the names of theorem-like environments by redefining the corresponding commands.
-For example, to change the name of the theorem environment to ìPropositionî, use the following command:
+For example, to change the name of the theorem environment to ‚ÄúProposition‚Äù, use the following command:

 ```latex
 \renewcommand{\theoremName}{Proposition}